mattconners/mattconners.github.io/README.md

-Passionate about finance, statistics, and machine learning.
-Over 20 years at Microsoft.
-Ski instructor on weekends.

 The purpose of this site is to share what I have found helpful for learning how to do data sciences.
 It includes excellent repositories I've forked, and some pieces created myself.

 ### Doing Data Science